- Python Features

 Basic Mathematical Operations Using Variables:

-Creating variables and assigning value to them:
+Creating variables and assigning values to them:

 a, b = 10 , 20